Benjamin-Italiaander/Benjamin-Italiaander/README.md

 As part of this exploration, I tested both **OpenPGP** and **age**.

 While OpenPGP remains extremely powerful, its post-quantum transition path currently feels slow and complex.
-The ongoing [OpenPGP PQC draft](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/) is promising, but concepts such as Persistent Symmetric Keys (PSKs), including implementations by Daniel Huigens, can still be difficult to reason about from a usability perspective.
+The ongoing [OpenPGP PQC draft](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/) is promising, but concepts such as Persistent Symmetric Keys (PSKs), [including implementations by Protons developer Daniel Huigens](https://gitlab.com/twisstle/openpgp-persistent-symmetric-keys), can still be difficult to reason about from a usability perspective.

 At the same time, **age** provides a much simpler and more understandable approach to encryption.
 Although still evolving, it already offers a flexible foundation for experimenting with post-quantum concepts in real-world workflows.

----

 > While the ecosystem is still evolving,
 > **age currently feels leaner, clearer, and easier to build modern post-quantum workflows around.**